rkarunia/UdacitySelfDrivingCarProject2/writeup_report.md

 The preprocessing step includes converting from RGB to grayscale and normalize the image data.

 I decided to convert the images to grayscale because color is not a decisive factor for recognizing a traffic sign.
 A speed limit sign should be recognizable either in grayscale or color.
-In addition, using only 1 channel of the image data reduce the data size by 70 % and speed up the training process.
+In addition, using only 1 channel of the image data reduce the data size by 70% and makes the training process easier and faster.
 Here is an example of a traffic sign image before and after grayscaling and normalization:

 ![alt text](images/Img_before_after.png)